dddrrreee/cs140e-win19/lab1-blink/lab.md

   5. then write your own and compile: this is the fun part.
 It's also the longest (why not skip 4?).

+The final sign off for the lab, show the TA/me your code and run three
+  programs:
+  1. one that blinks pin 20;
+  2. pin 21;
+  3. pin 5;
-The final test for the lab: make sure you can blink using pin 1, then try pin 10, then try pin 18.
-Finally, blink 19 and 20 simultaneously (this will point out a subtle mistake people make reading the docs).
+  4. Finally, blink 20 and 21 simultaneously.
+  (This will point out a subtle mistake people make reading the docs).
-This is the sign off for the lab.

-Also, PLEASE KEEP TRACK OF ANY PROBLEMS YOU HIT, how you diagnosed them, what the solution was.
+Also, write out any problems you hit, how you diagnosed them, what the solution was.
 This will be useful later.

-(There's a lot of fiddly little details, and this is many people's first time working with this kind of hardware, so we break this down into many, perhaps too-many, small steps.
-Please help make this document better!)

 #### 0. Make sure you have everything.

 Pick up:
-  1. a R/PI A+.
+  1. a R/PI A+;
-  2. microSD card and adapter.
+  2. a microSD card and adapter;
-  3. CP2102 USB-TTL adapter.
+  3. a CP2102 USB-TTL adapter;
-  4. however many led's you need.
+  4. however many led's you want;
-  5. some female-female jumpers.
+  5. some female-female jumpers;
   6. printout of the pi's pins.

 #### 1. Make sure hardware is working: